Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 A study from University College London monitored audience members’ heartbeats during a live theatre performance.

-When we are fully present—whether on stage or in a boardroom—our audience feels it.
+When we are fully present—whether on stage, in a hall or in a boardroom—our audience feels it.
 It creates resonance that bypasses logic and speaks directly to the nervous system of the audience….And Vice Versa!!
 This is proven in the study of psychoneuroimmunology which is a fancy word for the study of emotions on the body.
+Had we known about this in Stanislavsky’s time, he most likely would have used it to help his students move from mere performance to the art of recreating genuine life moments as actors.
+But I’ve seen entire rooms of people with no acting backgrounds go there completely committed to their imagined reality.
+And the times I saw it happen in the audition room were spellbinding.

-And that connection?
+When that imagination/body connection happens?
+It’s amazing to watch.
 That’s where trust lives.
 That’s where transformation happens.

 Real-World Proof: From Casting Rooms to Conference Rooms